 Jungle Jazz (128, please let me know if you have a tip on an upgrade-- this one sounds pretty good though)

 Tuesday, July 17, 2012

 I've made it clear my passion for the compositions of Ernesto Lecuona, so it should be no surprise that I love this record.
-Comprised of two Mexicans and one Puerto Rican, the Trio Los Panchos here weaves an achingly gorgeous, classically romantic, sun-dappled Latin dream with shimmering guitars and floating harmonies.
+Trio Los Panchos weave an achingly gorgeous, classically romantic, sun-dappled Latin dream with shimmering guitars and floating harmonies.
 All compositions are vocal versions of Lecuona pieces.
 This is an endlessly pleasant record to have-- highly recommended.
 All the songs are wonderful, just grand.

 You may have heard one of the tracks, "Canto Karabali", on the first Jungle Shadows comp, if that helps.

 And on a related note, does anyone know of a good collection of older Lecuona compositions, preferably recorded by him?